 This series of half-day workshops designed for UW managers, directors, and other executives is based on the work of Bill Joiner and Stephen Josephs, co-authors of Leadership Agility: Five Levels of Mastery for Anticipating and Initiating Change.
-Participants will use their organizational initiatives and work challenges to further their leadership development and advance the agility of themselves, their organizations, and others.

 Creative Solutions SPRING